Discover more from Polemics

 Eurasian - The people of the future.
 Half admixture European / Half admixture NE/SE Asian.
 They will make up both the punk scene AND the cosmopolitan establishment.

-Eurasian Futurism - The neoliberal capitalist state will be geared into this direction.
+Eurasian Futurism - The neoliberal capitalist state will be geared in this direction.
 The Eurasian people will try their best to "make anime real" through future Transhumanist technology.
 A future where the "white" class is Eurasian, influencing all future art forms and movements.
 This is a eugenics program in the making.
 The goal is to erase the mundane nature of whiteness and recreate a new whiteness around anime and Asian society.

 Eurobeat - "Yoo-lo-be-to," or sped-up Italo Disco targeted for a Japanese Audience.
 Bratt Sinclaire is one of the greatest producers who ever lived.